Roll Out Lightning Experience to Your Users

 |1 day prior||Email with reminders, instructions, and where to get help|

-Depending on how customized your user interface is or how complex your processes are, you may also want to conduct your own end user training.
-Download the enablement pack for a customizable training deck that you can use.
+Depending on how customized your user interface is, or how complex your processes are, you may also want to run some in-person training sessions.
+We provide a customizable training deck in the Roll Out Phase folder of the enablement pack that you can use as a starting point.

 |Trainer||Who will conduct the training?|